 Sverre Bjertnæs (1976) was educated at the Norwegian National Academy of Fine Arts in Oslo, for then to further develop his studies at AKI Academy of Fine Art in Enschede in Holland.
 During the most recent years, he has been rising as a star in Norway’s contemporary art scene, with a strong artistic identity.

 He made his mark as a young figurative painter and drawer after attending the Norwegian “Nerderum School” as a teenager.
-Bjertnæs’ paintings frequently display portraits, where a playful tone meets the images complex relationships.
+Bjertnæs’ paintings frequently display portraits, where a playful tone meets images of complex relationships.
 These perspectives have in the latest years formed a unique language.
 Each work is a new discovery equipped with its own codes and instruments, an exciting artistic style that both stays true to classical figuration, as well as experimenting with conceptualism.
-His works, Bjertnæs states, are focused on the community between the works and the viewer as an aesthetic experience.
-This transition between styles have had a groundbreaking effect on Bjertnæs’ oeuvre, where the focus is the exploration in itself, both of the arts own possibilities and of himself.
+His works, Bjertnæs states, are focused on the communication between the works and the viewer as an aesthetic experience.
+This transition between styles has had a groundbreaking effect on Bjertnæs’ oeuvre, where the focus is the exploration in itself, both arts own possibilities and of himself.